Our Daughters Are Being Sexually Harassed

 The #metoo campaign was so effective in highlighting the prevalence of harassment among women and exposed the magnitude of just how many of us have a story.

-The recent allegations of now multiple women who report having had encounters with Brett Kavanaugh when he and they were in high school and college have unleashed a trend of stories on social media of others who had similar incidents in their own lives at young ages and have highlighted how common these types of incidents go unreported. #whyididntreportit
+The recent allegations of multiple women who reported having had encounters with Brett Kavanaugh when he and they were in high school and college unleashed a trend of stories on social media of others who had similar incidents in their own lives at young ages and have highlighted how common these types of incidents go unreported. #whyididntreportit

 With so many allegations being shared by girls, boys, men, and women, it is abundantly clear that sexual harassment has become so prevalent and tolerated that almost no one is immune to its reach, making it all the more imperative that we encourage our sons and daughters to speak out early and, more importantly, that we believe them when they do.

-A special thank you to my daughter and her beautiful friends for modeling for the images for this story.
+A special thank you to Robin Litrenta for her amazing vision and photography and to my daughter and her beautiful friends for modeling for the images for this story.
 May their voices be heard and believed always.